Euro zone central banks may roll over Greek bonds

-BRUSSELS Euro zone central banks might roll over their Greek debt holdings to cut by 5.6 billion euros (4.5 billion pounds) the amount governments will have to provide Athens by 2016, according to a document that emerged from this week's euro zone finance minister's meeting.
+BRUSSELS Euro zone central banks might roll over their Greek debt holdings to cut by 5.6 billion euros the amount governments will have to provide Athens by 2016, according to a document that emerged from this week's euro zone finance minister's meeting.

 Such a move would cut the amount required to just 2 billion euros from 7.6 billion, the document showed, which should increase the likelihood that the Greek deal will be accepted by bailout-weary national euro zone parliaments.